ethz-asl/waypoint_navigator/README.md

 GPS/ENU co-ordinates are accepted as input destinations, and an illustrative example is provided in the [RotorS](https://github.com/ethz-asl/rotors_simulator/wiki) simulator.
 This README provides a brief overview of the package and its utilities.

+Please feel free to contact us in case of questions, feedback, or feature ideas.
+We would love to hear your feedback in order to improve this package.

 **Authors**: Marija Popović, Enric Galceran, Raghav Khanna, Inkyu Sa **Maintainer**: Marija Popović, mpopovic@ethz.ch
 **Affiliation**: Autonomous Systems Lab, ETH Zurich